+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 You do not need to register for dual citizenship.
 If you are already a British national, you can apply for foreign citizenship in any country that allows dual nationality.

-On the other hand, each county has its own rules relating to dual nationality.
+On the other hand, each country has its own rules relating to dual nationality.
 For this reason, it is essential to check with your country’s consulate or embassy if you can maintain your status in the UK.

-Can you appeal British citizenship?
+Can you Appeal a British Citizenship Decision?

 The following steps outline why your citizenship application might be refused: